I didn’t know that losing my virginity would be so disappointing and humiliating. It was also necessary.

 If you haven’t given twitter a try, get a little adventurous and go try it now.
 If you had a bad experience the first time, start over and try it again.
 This time take a practical approach and start small like it did.
 Choose five people whose blogs you like, or do a keyword search and find people who tweet about subject matter you like.

 You can even follow me on twitter @AnnieAndreHacks.
-I blog about being adventurously practical to live your life to the fullest and I’m always looking for new friends.
+I blog about living in France.
 So say hi and introduce yourself.
 I promise you’ll be pleasantly surprised like I was.

 UPDATE Twitter and I broke up.